Termites are common in California and can stay hidden for a long time. You may not notice a problem until wood damage or structural damage appears.

 A Past Termite Infestation

 If you have had a termite infestation before, your risk is higher.
-Termites can return, and old damage can be hard to see.
-Regular termite inspections help confirm that the home remains termite-free and guide termite control planning.
+Termites can return, and damage is often hard to spot.

 Moisture and Damp Areas

-Moisture raises risk.
-Leaks, poor drainage, and overwatering can keep soil damp near the home.
-That can increase termite activity and other pest problems.
+Moisture increases termite risk.
+Leaks, poor drainage, and overwatering can keep soil damp near the home, increasing termite activity.

 Wood Touching Soil

 Wood-to-soil contact is one of the biggest risk factors.
-It creates easy entry points.
-Common spots include deck posts, siding close to dirt, and fence boards.
+It creates easy entry points for termites.
+Common spots include deck posts, ground-level siding, and fence boards.

-During a termite inspection, ask the inspector to point out any contact areas that should be fixed.
+During a termite inspection, ask the inspector to point out any contact areas that need repair.

 Nearby Construction or New Homes

-If building work starts nearby, schedule an inspection sooner and consider scheduling frequent inspections for the next year.
+If building work starts nearby, schedule a termite inspection sooner and plan for closer monitoring over the next year.

 What a Termite Inspection Covers